killuhwhale/appium/src/README.md

     Future TODOs:

      - Reporting that apps not logged in when in fact, we did log in and have the SS to prove.
-       - We are logged into facebook at first.
-       - So now, we do not need to enter an email or a password or press GAuth or FBAuth.
-        - Hard to detect if we logged in without going through these steps.
-        - Since we are logged in via FB already, we just need to open app and coninue/ confirm we want to log in with the same account.
-            Messenger com.facebook.orca PASSED - [DEVICES.COACHZ_192.168.1.113:5555]
-            Final status: Not logged in.

         - Small problem, only affect facebook apps like Messenger.
             - we should be able to find a small workout around.
                 - Hard code behavior for com.facebook.* packages.